oqyh/cs2-Spawn-Loadout-GoldKingZ/README.md

 		//==========================
 		//        Map Options
 		//==========================
 		// "Force_Strip_Players": "true" //Force To Strip Players (If false Or Not Been Used This Will Return To false)
+		// "Players_Health": 35 //Give Players Health 35
+		// "Players_Armor": 35 //Give Players Armor 35
+		// "Force_Strip_Players": "true" //Force To Strip Players (If false Or Not Been Used This Will Return To false)
 		// "Remove_BuyMenu": "true" //Remove Buy Menu (If false Or Not Been Used This Will Return To false)
 		// "Remove_Knife": "true" //Remove Players Knifes (If false Or Not Been Used This Will Return To false)